 - Teams selected at each phase are expected to submit and demonstrate their solution at each subsequent phase of the Nittany AI Challenge.

-- All teams selected at the Idea Phase and beyond are expected to demonstrate their solution at the Fall 2019 Nittany AI Challenge Celebration Event.
+- All teams selected at the Idea Phase and beyond are expected to demonstrate their solution at the fall 2022 AI for Good Expo.